Home » Garden » The Best Fall Foliage Plants

 Why Foliage Matters as Much as Flowers

-As the seasons evolve, the changing colors and textures of leaves provide an ever-evolving narrative, ensuring that the garden remains a living work of art, inviting exploration and admiration at every turn.
+As seasons change, the evolving colors and textures of leaves provide an ever-changing narrative, ensuring the garden remains a living work of art, inviting exploration and admiration year-round.

 small cottage garden in fall with orange chrysanthemums